ome/omero-documentation/omero/sysadmins/system-requirements.rst

 OMERO.cpp      Required for some functionality                   Required
 ============== =============================== ======== ======== ======== ==========

-For full details on which versions of these are supported for OMERO |version|
+For full details on which versions of these are supported for OMERO |current_version|
 and how we intend to update these going forward, see the :doc:`version-requirements` section.